 What kind of lenses does a stereo microscope use?

-A stereo microscope consists of the ocular lens (the eyepiece that you look through), and the objective lens (the main optical lens that’s closest to the sample).
+A stereo microscope consists of the ocular lens (the eyepiece that you look through) and the objective lens (the main optical lens that’s closest to the sample).
 Our stereo microscopes give users a three-dimensional view with lenses that have two optical eye paths.

 What are the limitations of a stereo microscope?

 The main limitation of a stereo microscope is the low level of magnification when compared to a compound microscope.
 Our compound microscopes for sale can acheive higher levels of magnification than our stereo microscopes.